usdigitalresponse/project-papua/README.md

 - A transform function converts the json to csv and re-uploads, in batches.
 - The state writes a script to load the converted s3 into whatever environment they need.
 - Minimal deployment overhead
+- intellisense for form.yml fields makes editing a breeze

 # Technical overview